Home > Analyses > Industrials > Old Dominion Freight Line, Inc.

 Key Products & Brands

-Old Dominion Freight Line’s core offerings and related services include:
+The following table outlines Old Dominion Freight Line’s primary products and related service offerings:

 ProductDescription

-Less-Than-Truckload (LTL) ServiceRegional, inter-regional, and national LTL freight transportation across the US and North America.
+Less-Than-Truckload (LTL) ServiceRegional, inter-regional, and national LTL transportation across the U.S. and North America.

-Supply Chain ConsultingAdvisory services to optimize clients’ logistics and transportation networks.
+Supply Chain ConsultingAdvisory services to optimize clients’ logistics and distribution networks.

 Main Competitors

-There are 89 competitors in total, with the table below listing the top 10 leaders by market capitalization:
+There are 89 competitors in the Industrials sector, with the top 10 leaders by market capitalization listed below:

 CompetitorMarket Cap.

 Old Dominion Freight Line, Inc. ranks 49th among 89 competitors.
-Its market cap is 12.49% of the sector leader, GE Aerospace.
-The company sits below the average market cap of the top 10 (178.7B) but above the sector median (36B).
-It maintains a 21.02% market cap gap to the next competitor above, indicating a moderate buffer.
+Its market cap is 12.16% of the leader, GE Aerospace.
+The company sits below the average market cap of the top 10 (178.7B) but above the sector median (35.9B).
+It maintains an 18.84% gap from the next competitor above, indicating a moderate distance in scale.

 Comparisons with competitors